• It’s a Cookbook

 For a meatless, but protein and FoodTrient-packed stir fry dish, try my Tofu and Vegetable Stir-Fry from my first cookbook, Age Gracefully.
 It’s loaded with broccoli, which is full of lutein that is great for eye sight, plus superfoods cauliflower and kale, which contain phytonutrients that can help protect against cancer.
 The carrots in the dish provide carotenoids, which can reduce the risk of heart disease and certain cancers while supporting the immune system.

 annatto noodles chopsticksIn the new Age Beautifully cookbook, there’s a slightly unusual but delicious recipe for Vegetarian Stir-Fry Noodles with Annatto.
 If you like mushrooms, this one’s for you because shiitake and wood ear mushrooms figure prominently in this recipe.
-Mushrooms are good sources of selenium, which can lower cancer risk and boosts immunity.
+Mushrooms are good sources of selenium, which can lower cancer risk and boost immunity.
 Annatto is derived from achiote seeds.
 Besides adding distinctive flavor to certain Latin dishes, annatto/achiote is used commercially as a natural way to give foods like cheddar cheese and butter an appealing golden color.
 Annatto contains good amounts of vitamin C, which helps fight infection; vitamin E, good for hair, nails and skin; immunity-boosting carotenoids; as well as vitamins B2 and B3 and helpful phytochemicals.
 Annatto also contains compounds that are antimicrobial.
-To make this dish even heartier, you can add a cup of organic, free-ranch chicken breast cut into strips to the pan when you cook the mushrooms.
+To make this dish even heartier, you can add a cup of organic, free-range chicken breast cut into strips to the pan when you cook the mushrooms.
 Key to annatto-flavored dishes are Annatto Oil and Annatto Water.
 Here are the recipes:

 Annatto Oil